HomeDing/homeding.github.io/elements/alarm.md

 ---
 title: Alarm Element
-tags: ["Element", "Time"]
+tags:
+  - "Element"
+  - "Time"
 layout: "page.njk"
 description: Create Alarm events.
+excerpt: >
-excerpt: The AlarmElement creates a single action at a specific time that can be used e.g. for wakeup signals.
+  The AlarmElement creates a single action when reaching a defined time of day.
+  This can be used e.g. for wakeup signals.
 ---

 <!-- ## Web UI for the Timer Element -->